 What happens after I make my application?

 After you make your application, you may be nominated to one of your 8 choices.
 If you choose to accept your nomination, you will then make a direct application to your exchange university.

 Does my year abroad count towards my degree?

 Whether you spend a semester or year abroad on a College-wide exchange, your time and grades will count as an integral part of your Trinity degree.
 If, for example, you are away in your Junior Sophister year, you will rise to Senior Sophister on your return, assuming you have passed your exams at the host university.
 Your grades abroad contribute directly to your final degree.
 Summer courses do not contribute towards your degree.

 What happens if I fail an exam abroad?

 Students are expected to maintain good academic standing while on exchange.
 In the event that your exam results are lower than expected, please speak to your academic co-ordinator immediately.
 A minimum of 45ECTS, or equivalent credits elsewhere, are required to progress to the next academic year.

 Do I have to pay fees?

 What will my course load be like when I study abroad?

 Your course load will depend on how many classes you need to take to satisfy Trinity’s credit requirements and the usual course load at your exchange university.
 Course loads vary from university to university and from country to country.
-You can find out more about course load and credit conversion by looking at our credit conversion chart.
 To meet Trinity’s credit requirements, students on a full year exchange must take a minimum of 45ECTS or equivalent for to progress on their return.
 Semester exchange students should take a minimum of 22.5 ECTS or equivalent to progress on their return.